GBP/NZD: one to watch ahead of NZ GDP, Brexit vote

-GBP/NZD is among the more interesting and volatile GBP pairs to watch as we approach the EU referendum
+The GBP/NZD is among the more interesting and VERY volatile GBP pairs to watch as we approach next Thursday’s EU referendum.

-GBP/NZD is among the more interesting and volatile GBP pairs to watch as we approach the EU referendum
+The GBP/NZD is among the more interesting and VERY volatile GBP pairs to watch as we approach next Thursday’s EU referendum.

-First, the GBP has found some much-needed support after being hammered in recent days as sterling short positions rose to a 5-year high (according to data from the CFTC) on the worry of a Brexit.
+First, the GBP has found some much-needed support after being hammered in recent days as sterling short positions rose to a 5-year high (according to data from the CFTC).
 Today, it has enjoyed a bit of a short-covering bounce, helped further by news the UK unemployment rate fell to 5.0%, its lowest level since November 2005, as employment hit 74.2%, the joint highest since records began in 1971.
 In addition, applications for unemployment benefits fell by a slightly larger amount in May (0.4K) than expected.
 Meanwhile earnings including bonuses were up 2% in the three months to April, unchanged from March and higher than 1.7% expected.

 The second reason we are looking at the GBP/NZD today is because of New Zealand data.
 Earlier, the GDT Price Index came in unchanged, which failed to derail the NZD’s rebound.
 Later this evening, at 11:45 BST, or Thursday morning NZ time, we will have the quarterly GDP report.
 The New Zealand economy is expected to have grown by 0.5% in the first quarter of this year versus 0.9% in Q4 of 2015.
 If the actual number deviates significantly from expectations then the NZD could move sharply in the direction of the surprise.